-As part of their disclosure requirements, investment funds file annual and interim financial statements.
+As part of their disclosure requirements, investment funds file annual financial statements and interim financial reports.
 These must include a:

 - auditor's report (for annual financial statements)

 - a management discussion of fund performance (comparable to the MD&A provided by corporate issuers), which should complement the financial statements

 Annual financial statements and management reports of fund performance must be provided within 90 days of an investment fund’s financial year end, while interim financial reports and management reports of fund performance must be provided within 60 days of the end of the investment fund’s interim reporting period.
 Financial statements and management reports of fund performance must be filed on SEDAR and delivered to security holders.

 In addition to the semi-annual financial reporting, investment funds must also provide summary portfolio disclosure for their first and third quarters.

 An investment fund must also ensure that its auditor meets the requirements in National Instrument 52-108 Auditor Oversight, and if it changes its auditor it must provide certain disclosure regarding the circumstances of the change.

 For more information:

 - OSC Staff Notice: 81-724 - Report on Staff's Continuous Disclosure Review of the Fees and Expenses Disclosure by Investment Funds